smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

     {:start="a"}
-    1. Call each of the four functions to find the length of the same C-string literal, and print the length returned from each call.
+    1. Call each of the four functions to find the length of the same C-string literal, and print the value returned from each call.
 Directly specify the literal as the argument in all four function calls.
-For example, `len1("hello")`.
+For example, use the call `len1("hello")`.

-    2. Call each of the four functions again to find the length of a C-string the user supplies at run time.
-Print the length returned from each call.
+    2. Call each of the four functions again to find the length of a C-string the user supplies at run time and print the value returned from each call.
 Use the same user-supplied C-string in all four calls.